 | Free | Yes | Yes | Free tier / paid plans |

 Scrib is what I built specifically for people who want notes that never leave their device.
 AES-256 encryption backed by the Android Keystore, zero network permissions, no account, no data collection.
-The trade-off is no cloud sync — if you lose your phone without a manual backup, your notes are gone.
+The trade-off is no cloud sync.
+If you lose your phone without a manual backup, your notes are gone.
 That is the honest cost of keeping data off servers entirely.

 Standard Notes is the best option if you need encrypted sync across multiple devices.
 It uses end-to-end encryption so that even Standard Notes' own servers cannot read your content.
 The free tier covers basic note-taking; advanced features require a subscription.